 Chris’ diabetes research has centered on the molecular mechanisms of insulin production and secretion, as well as signal transduction pathways that control pancreatic beta-cells growth and death in relation to the pathogenesis of diabetes.
-His work has earned him numerous awards and honors, as well as research funding from esteemed organizations such as the Juvenile Diabetes Research Foundation, American Diabetes Association and the National Institutes of Health.
+His work has earned him numerous awards and honors, as well as research funding from esteemed organisations such as the Juvenile Diabetes Research Foundation, American Diabetes Association and the National Institutes of Health.
 He also was a member of the National Institutes of Health Endocrinology and CADO Study Sections, an associate editor for Diabetes, the journal of the American Diabetes Association, a reviewer for multiple other peer-reviewed journals and is a frequent visiting professor and lecturer.

 While at the University of Cambridge, Chris was an instrumental member of the team that discovered enzyme activities for proinsulin to insulin processing

 Helped to build a diabetes research institute in Seattle, WA

 Built the research department and helped found the Kovler Diabetes Center, at the University of Chicago

 Named Professor Emeritus at the University of Chicago

 Juvenile Diabetes Foundation International Fellowship and Career Development Awards

 Mary Jane Kugel Award, Juvenile Diabetes Foundation International Kroc Lecture in Diabetes